hnmizuho/SSML-Spiking-Camera-Reconstruction/README.md

 # SSML-Spiking-Camera-Reconstruction
-The official implementation code of *Self-Supervised Mutual Learning for Dynamic Scene Reconstruction of Spiking Camera*.
+The official implementation code of *Self-Supervised Mutual Learning for Dynamic Scene Reconstruction of Spiking Camera (IJCAI 2022)*.